 There are even options for you to limit the results by entering the Publication Date and the Publication Location.

-I would definitely suggest that you try to enter as much useful information as you can.
-Obviously you do not want to sift through potentially 100s of pages.
+I would suggest that you try to enter as much useful information as you can.
+You do not want to sift through potentially 100s of pages.
 Trust me, you would much rather want to limit this down to a handful of results.

 So, please make it easier for yourself.

 Through my own experience of searching for my ancestors, I have learned a few tricks along the way.
 Let me share them with you so that you can get the most from this excellent resource.